Corbin Carroll: International career

 Carroll was invited to join the Taiwanese national baseball team for the 2026 World Baseball Classic.
 He declined, informing Chinese Professional Baseball League commissioner Tsai Chi-chang that he would seek a roster spot on the United States national baseball team.
+Ultimately, Carroll did not end up playing for Team USA in the World Baseball Classic due to a broken hamate bone in his right hand.